tonybaloney/vscode-pets/docs/source/usage.rst

 .. image:: _static/throw-ball.gif

-You can also use the "Throw ball" command (`vscode-pets.throw-ball`).
+You can also use the "Throw ball" command (``vscode-pets.throw-bal`l`).

 * Rocky will not run & catch a ball.
 Have you ever seen a rock run after a ball?
 Neither have we.

 Want to challenge your pets to a harder game of fetch?
-Enable the "Throw ball with mouse" (`vscode-pets.throwBallWithMouse`) option in the settings.
+Enable the "Throw ball with mouse" (``vscode-pets.throwBallWithMouse``) option in the settings.
 Then use the mouse to click and throw the ball:

 .. image:: _static/throw-ball-with-mouse.gif